CERTCC/SSVC/docs/howto/bootstrap/use.md

 For [Utility](../../reference/decision_points/utility.md) to change, the market penetration or deployment norms of a vulnerable component would have to meaningfully change.
 Some, such as [Exploitation](../../reference/decision_points/exploitation.md), may change quickly but only in one direction.

+!!! tip inline end "Focus on Automation"

+    We expect that updating information over time will be most useful where the evidence-gathering process can be automated.
+    Organizations that have mature asset management systems will also find this update process more efficient than those that do not.
+    For an organization without a mature asset management system, we would recommend putting organizational resources into maturing that function before putting effort into regular updates to vulnerability prioritization decision points.

 Both of these examples are out of the direct control of the vulnerability manager.
 Some, such as [System Exposure](../../reference/decision_points/system_exposure.md), change mostly due to actions taken by the organization managing the vulnerable component.
 If the actor who can usually trigger a relevant change is the organization using SSVC, then it is relatively straightforward to know when to update the SSVC decision.
-That is, the organization should reevaluate the decision when they make a relevant change.
+That is, the organization should re-evaluate the decision when they make a relevant change.
 For those decision points that are about topics outside the control of the organization using SSVC, then the organization should occasionally poll their information sources for changes.
 The cadence or rate of polls is different for each decision point, based on the expected rate of change.

-We expect that updating information over time will be most useful where the evidence-gathering process can be automated.
-Organizations that have mature asset management systems will also find this update process more efficient than those that do not.
-For an organization without a mature asset management system, we would recommend putting organizational resources into maturing that function before putting effort into regular updates to vulnerability prioritization decision points.
+#### Decision Points Not Under Direct Control

 The following decision points are usually out of the control of the organization running SSVC.
 As an initial heuristic, we suggest the associated polling frequency for each.